aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

  ![1](./Images/1.png)

 Before we publish this cloud service, please enable RDP and set a RDP account.
+You can click "Enable Remote Desktop for all roles" under Cloud section.

  ![2](./Images/2.png)